cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 `prio3` can be viewed as a transformation of a particular class of FLP systems into a VDAF.
 The next section specified the syntax of suitable FLPs in detail;
 the transformation is given in {{prio3-construction}}.
-Finally, a concrete, general-purpose FLP suitable for any validity circuit is specified in section
+A general-purpose FLP suitable for any validity circuit is specified in section {{flp-generic}}.
-{{flp-generic}}.
+Finally, a variety of concrete instantiations of `prio3` are specified in
+{{prio3-instantiations}}.

 ## Fully Linear Proof (FLP) Systems {#flp}